2002–03 Phoenix Suns season

 The 2002–03 Phoenix Suns season was the 35th season for the Phoenix Suns in the National Basketball Association.
-After missing the playoffs the previous season, the Suns had the ninth pick in the 2002 NBA draft, and selected high school basketball star Amar'e Stoudemire, and signed free agent Scott Williams during the off-season.
-Frank Johnson returned as head coach, as the Suns held a 29–21 record at the All-Star break, and posted eight additional wins from the previous season to finish fourth in the Pacific Division with a 44–38 record.
-The Suns returned to the playoffs after snapping a streak of 13 seasons in a row the year before, a franchise record.
-America West Arena hosted Suns home games.
+After missing the NBA playoffs the previous season, the Suns received the ninth overall pick in the 2002 NBA draft, and selected power forward, and high school basketball star Amar'e Stoudemire.
+During the off-season, the team signed free agent Scott Williams, who won three NBA championships with the Chicago Bulls in the early 1990s.